-“Different types of emergency lighting are often confused.
-On this page, we explain the different types available and how they are operated.”
+The different emergency lighting types are often confused.
+On this page, we explain the different types of emergency lighting available and how they are operated.

 The luminaire only comes on in the event of a power failure as an emergency light source.
 The continual mains supply is only used to charge the battery.